 The following resources are designed to help your adult patients with type 2 diabetes.
 Encourage your patients to take advantage of these resources to help support them through their treatment.

 - Meal makeovers

-By providing a real-world glimpse into patients’ habits, this resource is designed to facilitate a productive, solution-oriented discussion for both you and your patients.
+By providing a real-world glimpse into patients’ habits, this resource may help facilitate a productive, solution-oriented discussion for both you and your patients.

-The following resource is meant to help you and your practice when treating type 2 diabetes.
+The following resources are meant to help you and your patients when treating type 2 diabetes.

 eAG (mg/dL) = (A1C × 28.7) – 46.7

 A1C (%) = (eAG + 46.7) ÷ 28.7

 ‡Calculated estimated average glucose reﬂects values over the preceding 3 months.